mariobox/mariosanchez.org-metalsmith/src/about.md

 layout: page.html
 ---

 Hi, I'm **Mario Sanchez Carrion**.
 I am a junior web developer and programmer based in Miami.
-I currently work full time as a marketing manager for a Fortune 500 industrial and consumer goods manufacturer, but web development and coding is my passion and what I spend my time learning when I'm not at work.
+I currently work full time as a marketing manager for a Fortune 500 industrial and consumer goods manufacturer, but web development and coding is my passion and what I spend my time doing when I'm not at work.
 This is a personal site I put together to keep track of what I learn.

 ## Why Code?